Christmas and Christmas Markets in Switzerland

 The traditional Christmas Market at Waisenhausplatz in Berne is bordered with a fir fence.
 Being in the Old Town of Berne during Christmas is already special, visiting the Christmas market is even better.
 A wide assortment of quality Christmas articles are offered.
 There is also plenty of booth with snacks and food.
 Close by you will find the Cathedral of Berne where a 2nd market offers mainly crafts and other handmade goods.

-For more information please contact us at travel@magicswitzerland.com or fill out one of our vacation planner.
+For more information please contact us at travel@magicswitzerland.com or fill out our vacation planner form.